 The actual U.S. Treasury rates as of the valuation date, increased at each point on the term structure by 25% of the difference between the U.S. Treasury rate as of the valuation date and 0.01%.

 For each of these five sets of starting U.S. Treasury rates, the prescribed interest rate market path is defined as the interest rate path generated by the prescribed interest rate scenario generator (described in Section 8.B) when the applicable set of starting rates is the initial yield curve for the generator and all random variables in the generator are set to zero across all time periods.
 These modified starting U.S. Treasury rates are modified only for developing projected interest paths and should not change any prescribed parameters in the generator, including the mean reversion parameter.
+After creating each vector of rates, the time 0 (valuation date) values should be set back to actual US treasury rates as of the valuation date so that the model will validate to current market values.

 5. In order to clarify that the CTE70 (Adjusted) has the same requirements as for a company without a CDHS, refer to those requirements rather than repeat them: